thecsw/oneiros/README.md

 ## Usage

-It will return a 16 digit number represented as a string.
+It will return a 16 digit number as a `*math/big.Int`

 ``` go
 oneiros.Generate()
 ```

-It takes about ~1700ns to generate one.
+It takes about ~380ns to generate one.
 Tested on MacBook Pro M1 (ARM mode).